adrianhelvik/spaify/README.md

 * run `npm install --global serve`
 * cd into the root of the project (not the example directory)
 * run the command `serve`
-* open example, then open index.jade
+* Open localhost:3000 in your browser and click on example and then index.jade

 Licence
 =======